npfernandes/ensemblify/docs/source/installation.rst

 For **macOS** users:

-2. Download and extract the Pepsi-SAXS MacOS executable:
+2. Download and extract the Pepsi-SAXS macOS executable:

    .. code-block:: bash

       curl -O Pepsi-SAXS-MacOS.zip https://files.inria.fr/NanoDFiles/Website/Software/Pepsi-SAXS/MacOS/2.6/Pepsi-SAXS.zip
       unzip Pepsi-SAXS-MacOS.zip

-3. Add an environment variable with the path to your Pepsi-SAXS executable to your ``conda`` environment:
+3. Add an environment variable with the path to your Pepsi-SAXS executable to your ``ensemblify_env`` conda environment:

    .. code-block:: bash